What is Tallow? 9 Reasons You Should Eat It (+ Benefits)

 Beef tallow is a staple in the carnivore diet.
 In this post I’m going to tell you what tallow is, the 9 main benefits of eating tallow and how to make it.

 Not only will beef tallow improve the taste of your food, it has major benefits.
 Tallow is:

 - Non dairy

-- High in fat, which increases how much fat you burn (through glucagon)
+- High in fat, which may increase how much fat you burn (through glucagon)

-- Has CLA, which can improve your immune system and help prevent cancer
+- Has CLA, which may improve your immune system

 Beef tallow used to be a staple in people’s kitchens but has been replaced by cancer causing seed oil sludge.

 You’ve been brainwashed into fearing fat.
 But it turns out humans have evolved because of fat.

 Read more to find out about the benefits of tallow.

 Table of Contents